 To investigate a more systemic immune response during infection we measured the expression of pro- and anti-inflammatory cytokines and regulatory chemokines in the spleen.
-Eight markers for different immune response pathways were investigated: CxCL9 has broad immune-regulatory role, INFγ and TNFα represent the innate pro-inflammatory response (Mosmann et al, 1986) IL12 is a marker for Th1-type response against intracellular parasites (Ref), STAT6 for a Th2-type response (Ref).
+Eight markers for different immune response pathways were investigated: CxCL9 is a major immune-regulator, INFγ and TNFα represent the innate pro-inflammatory response (Mosmann et al, 1986).
+IL12 is a marker for Th1-type response against intracellular parasites (Ref), STAT6 for a Th2-type response (Ref).
 IL6 is a marker for the Th17 pathway in the mucosal barrier tissues (Ref), and finally, IL10 and TGFβ have anti-inflammatory roles (reviewed in Terner et al, 2014, Stenger and Röllingho 2001).

 Only the laboratory isolate of E. falciformis significantly influences the mRNA expression levels of most of these markers in the spleen.
 The wild derived isolates of E. falciformis and E. ferrisi do not induce expression changes over control levels.

-IL6 is the only counter-example for this, we observed it to be elevated (although not significantly) in allall infections over control levels early in infection.
-IL6 synthesized in the initial stage of inflammation at a local lesion (caused by parasite tuisse stage).
-T it it is transported through the bloodstream to the liver and spleen (Hienrich et al, 1990).
-There, it exerts promotes specific differentiation of naïve CD4+ T cells, linking innate to acquired immune response (Tanaka et al, 2014).
-Beyond its immune-regulatory function IL6 has a role in stimulating the intestinal epithelial proliferation and repair after injury and an elevated level might thus be a consequence of parasite tissue damage (Kuhn et al, 2014).
-In experimental infections of mice with E. falciformis marked induction of IL6 transcription between 5 and 7 dpi has been reported at the site of infection (Ehret et al, 2017).
-In the present study IL6 is the only cytokine showing potentially enhanced expression also in the spleen.
+An exception is the Il6 gene expression.
+Early in infection, Il6 was elevated over control (although not significantly) in host spleens infected with all three Eimeria isolates.
+Il6 synthesized in the initial stage of inflammation at a local lesion (caused by parasite tuisse stage).
+Then it is transported through the bloodstream to the liver and spleen (Hienrich et al, 1990).
+There, it promotes specific differentiation of naïve CD4+ T cells, linking innate to acquired immune response (Tanaka et al, 2014).
+Beyond its immune-regulatory function IL6 has a role in stimulating the intestinal epithelial proliferation and repair after injury.
+Thus an elevated level might be a consequence of parasite tissue damage (Kuhn et al, 2014).
+In experimental infections of mice with E. falciformis marked induction of Il6 transcription between 5 and 7 dpi has been reported at the site of infection (Ehret et al, 2017).
+In the present study Il6 is the only cytokine showing potentially enhanced expression also in the spleen.
 This might suggest that the immune modulatory role of IL6 in the spleen during Eimeria infections could be augmented by elevated mRNA expression within this organ.

 We observed elevated mRNA levels of pro-inflammatory Th1 cytokines Ifnγ and Il12 in the spleens of mice infected with the laboratory isolate of E. falciformis.
-Our data from the spleen mirrors previously published data indicating and induction of these genes at the site of infection between 5 and 7 dpi (Ehret et al, 2017; Schmid et al, 2014).
-The Il12/Ifnγ axis is crucial for the activation cellular immune responses against intracellular parasites including Eimeria (Cacho et al, 2012; Chow et al, 2011; Ehigiator et al, 2007; Heinzel et al, 1991; Kulkarni et al, 2011; Lillehoj, 1998; Michailowsky et al, 2001; Ovington and Smith, 1992; Rose et al, 1992).
+Our data from the spleen mirrors previously published data indicating an induction of these genes at the site of infection between 5 and 7 dpi (Ehret et al, 2017; Schmid et al, 2014).
+The Il12/Ifnγ axis is crucial for the activation of cellular immune responses against intracellular parasites including Eimeria (Cacho et al, 2012; Chow et al, 2011; Ehigiator et al, 2007; Heinzel et al, 1991; Kulkarni et al, 2011; Lillehoj, 1998; Michailowsky et al, 2001; Ovington and Smith, 1992; Rose et al, 1992).

 An increase in the expression of TNFα of was detected in all experimental groups, including the non-infected control group, around 5 dpi.
 Melting curves for this cytokine indicated a non-specific amplification artefact as likely reason for this.